The EGI Foundation represents the EGI federation in a number of European-funded projects:

 Coordinator: University of Helsinki

 EGI contribution: support in data solutions, training activities, dissemination and community building.

-The goal of the ELITRANS project is to complement the final implementation stage of ELI by enabling transformation from an European Regional Development Funds (ERDF)-funded distributed implementation towards an European Research Infrastructure Consortium (ERIC)-governed unified operation through ELI-ERIC.
+The goal of the ELITRANS project is to enable the transformation of ELI (Extreme Light Infrastructure) to an European Research Infrastructure Consortium (ERIC)-governed unified operation through ELI-ERIC.

 Coordinator: The ELI-DC (ELI Delivery Consortium)